freddyiniguez/cimps_databases_2016/README.md

-# cimps_databases_2016
+# CIMPS Android 2016
+## Registration System
-Project containing the files to connect to the database of the CIMPS Android app.
+Project containing the files to connect to the database and CRUD operations of the CIMPS Android app.